 When will I be notified if I am moving forward in the process after submitting my application?

-You will receive notice one week after the application deadline.
-If you post an application after a deadline, please give us one week to get back to you.
+You will receive notice one week before the next interview date if you have advanced to the next round.
 Promising applications will be invited back for an in-person pitch in front of our screening committee.
 We will notify you within 24 hours after the pitch if you are extended a spot in the accelerator, and the terms.
 You will need to decide within 24 hours if you would like to join as we will need to say no to others if you join us.

 What do I get if I join?